|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 The following grants and scholarships have individual eligibility requirements and procedures.
 Be sure to read the requirements for each carefully.

 Temple University Grants are institutional funds available to students as a way of supplementing other aid sources.
 These funds are generally awarded based on need, with priority consideration given to applicants whose FAFSA is received by the federal processor by March 1.

 Temple Scholars Award:

-Entering freshmen with excellent high school grades and test scores are offered 4-year academic merit scholarships ranging from $1,000 to full tuition for up to 4 years of full-time undergraduate study.
-The award is made at the time of acceptance based on the admission application.
+Entering freshmen with excellent high school grades and test scores are offered 4-year academic merit scholarships ranging from $1,000 to $10,000 for up to 4 years of full-time undergraduate study.
+The award is made by the Office of Undergraduate Admissions at the time of acceptance based on the admission application.